vssssssssss/thinkster-django-angular-tutorial/chapter02.md

 Run `python manage.py runserver` from the root directory of your project.
 Navigate to `http://localhost:8000/` and click on the **Register** button in the top-right corner.
 Before you submit the form, make sure your browser console is open.
 Fill in each field and submit the form.
 If all went well, you should see *Success!* show up in your browser console.

 Congratulations!
 You're well on your way to having a fully working web application built with Django and AngularJS.
 But we aren't out of the woods just yet!
-Let's keep on trucking'.
+Let's keep on truckin'.

 {x: high_five_1}
 Give yourself a high five.
 Seriously.
 Do it now.